 Office of Elementary and Secondary Education, Department of Education.

-The Department of Education (Department) is issuing a notice inviting applications for fiscal year (FY) 2019 for the EIR program—Mid-phase Grants, Catalog of Federal Domestic Assistance (CFDA) number 84.411B (Mid-phase Grants).
+The Department of Education (Department) is issuing a notice inviting applications for fiscal year (FY) 2020 for the EIR program—Mid-phase Grants, Catalog of Federal Domestic Assistance (CFDA) number 84.411B (Mid-phase Grants).
+This notice relates to the approved information collection under OMB control number 1894-0006.

 Start Further Info